-Our contributions are threefold:

-- The routing capability relies on the maximum of its neighbors, not on any single connection.
-It is relatively stable and its update can be minimized.
+Our contributions are threefold: First, the routing capability relies on the maximum of its neighbors, not on any single connection.
+It is relatively stable and its update process can be minimized.
 This is the first detour solution in the dynamic networks under the proactive model.
-It is based on our comprehensive study of local minimum impact and efficient routing information. - 2) Information construction is irrelevant to the positions of the source and destination in routing.
-It is implemented with the beaconing scheme in the MAC layer between 1hop neighbors, which does not incur any extra message process and is not affected by any traffic jamming or other delay factors. - Our capability information infers the local minima in a global view.
-It will be effective in guiding the progressive routings to their destinations, even when many nodes and links change their statuses dynamically.
-The ignored reconstruction in reactive models, which has a serious inefficiency problem, is considered here.
+It is based on our comprehensive study of local minimum impact and efficient routing information.
+Second, its construction is irrelevant to the positions of the source and destination in routing.
+It is implemented with the beaconing scheme in the MAC layer between 1-hop neighbors, which does not incur any extra message process and is not affected by any traffic jamming or other delay factors.
+Third, our capability information infers the local minima in a global view.
+It will be effective to guide the progressive routings to their destinations, even when the information is not up-to-date.
+The ignored reconstruction in reactive models, which has seriously inefficient problem, is considered here.
+Due to the space limitation, the detailed proofs of theorems and properties can be seen in [7] and are omitted.